Install Homebrew

 macOS (Apple Silicon and Intel)

-The official installer is a single shell command.
+The official installer is one shell command.
 It writes to /opt/homebrew on Apple Silicon and /usr/local on Intel.

 # install homebrew using the official one-line script